 Because Leigh makes F3, F18 and F24 Templates in inch and metric models, measurements in this user guide are shown in both inches and millimeters.
 Dimensions are indicated with "inches" first, followed by "millimeters" in square parentheses.
 Example: 1⁄2"[12mm], or 3⁄4"x 51⁄2"x 8"[20x140x200mm].
+Do not be concerned if the inch/millimeter equivalents are not

-Do not be concerned if the inch/millimeter equivalents are not always exact.
+Do not be concerned if the inch/millimeter equivalents are no always exact.
 Just use the dimensions which apply to your jig.